ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: ac_max_freq

     Specifies the maximum frequency component of the input signal for AC  measurements.
 This attribute is used only for error checking and verifies  that the value of this parameter is less than the maximum frequency  of the device.
-This attribute affects the DMM only when you set the   NIDMM_ATTR_FUNCTION attribute to AC measurements.
+This attribute affects the DMM only when you set the   :py:data:`nidmm.Session.function` attribute to AC measurements.
     The valid range is 1 Hz-300 kHz for the NI 4070/4071/4072, 10 Hz-100 kHz  for the NI 4065, and 20 Hz-25 kHz for the NI 4050 and NI 4060.

     The following table lists the characteristics of this property.